Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Acknowledgements

-This work was supported by the \emph{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) under Germany’s Excellence Strategy: EXC-2068, 390729961 – Cluster of Excellence ``Physics of Life'' and EXC 2050/1, 390696704 – Cluster of Excellence ``Centre for Tactile Internet'' (CeTI) of TU Dresden; by DFG grant 389792660 as part of \href{https://perspicuous-computing.science}{TRR~248 -- CPEC}; and by Project-ID~251654672 -- TRR~161.
+We thank all participants of the IEEE ISMAR 2023 Workshop on Hybrid User Interfaces.
+This work was supported by the \emph{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) under Germany’s Excellence Strategy: EXC 2050/1, 390696704 – Cluster of Excellence ``Centre for Tactile Internet with Human-in-the-Loop'' (CeTI) of TU Dresden; by DFG grant 389792660 as part of \href{https://perspicuous-computing.science}{TRR~248 -- CPEC}; and by Project-ID~251654672 -- TRR~161.
 This work was supported by the German Federal Ministry of Education and Research (BMBF, SCADS22B) and the Saxon State Ministry for Science, Culture and Tourism (SMWK) by funding the competence center for Big Data and AI "ScaDS.AI Dresden/Leipzig"; by the Alexander von Humboldt Foundation (BMBF); by the Independent Research Fund Denmark (DFF) (grant ID: 10.46540/3104-00008B); and by Villum Investigator grant VL-54492 by Villum Fonden.